SecKona/RKK_Smartsuit-Pro-II/README.md

 ### RKK_Records & csv_original

 This folder includes .bvh files output from RKK studio and corresponding .csv files.
-* 'bvh_convert.bat' a bat file to automaticly convert specified 6 classes bvh files into csv files
+* 'bvh_convert.bat' a bat file to automaticly convert specified 6 classes bvh files into csv files (cmd: bvh-converter ****.bvh)
 * How to output recorded bvh files: use module of 'Export' in RKK studio with default settings, note that the data head may be different for advanced version.
-* Before use converted csv files, it should be handcraft annotated (In EXCEL: add a column 'Activity' and mark the type of activity)
+* Before using converted csv files, it should be handcraft annotated (In EXCEL: add a column 'Activity' and mark the type of activity)

 ### models